apryakhin/legion.stanford.edu/tutorial05.md

-To perform an inline mapping, applications create an `InlineLauncher` object similar to other launcher objects for launching tasks (line 54).
-The argument passed to the `InlineLauncher` constructor is a `RegionRequirement` which is used to describe the logical region requested. `RegionRequiremnt` objects are covered in the next section.
+To perform an inline mapping, applications create an `InlineLauncher` object similar to other launcher objects for launching tasks (line 53).
+The argument passed to the `InlineLauncher` constructor is a `RegionRequirement` which is used to describe the logical region requested. `RegionRequirement` objects are covered in the next section.
 Once we have have set up the launcher, we invoke the `map_region` runtime method and pass the launcher.
 This call